Sulfur Smell In Hot Water is a Widespread Issue

 Rectifying This Reaction Within Your Water Heater

-If the odor issue comes from the reaction between the magnesium anode and your water, several options are available to you.
+If the odor issue in your home water plumbing system comes from the reaction between the magnesium anode and your water, several options are available to you.
 However, it is important to know that these options are not all good in the long run.

 Remove Magnesium Anode (NOT RECOMMENDED)